Ihtyaz/On-Chip-Clock-Multiplier-PLL-VSD/README.md

     Figure: Architectural block diagram of a typical PLL
 </p>

 * eSim application is generally employed in order to construct netlist representation of different gates or circuit components.
+Subsequently, ngspice can be used to simulate the input and output waveforms of the circuit or gate under observation.